whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_four_portfolio.md

 Lucy, working with you is always an exercise in success.
 You are an excellent teammate and coder- even in the face of immense challenges.
 The Johari Window project was a great idea, and I am thankful you were open to letting me jump in and work on it.
 You will go far as a professional software developer, and some day, SOME DAY, we might solve AuthO.
 Thanks again for the great experience.

+  Feedback from David:

+  Drew, you’re not only smart but you have a good heart (great combination).
+I had a blast working with you because I felt comfortable enough to make mistakes.
+I admire your ability to focus in on what’s important to learn and the persistence you have to actually learn it (no matter how long it takes).
+You’ve clearly put in the reps (coding wise at least) and it definitely shows.
+I’m excited to have a beer with you five years from now to catch up (possibly sooner).
+Keep on keeping on.

   Feedback to David:

 David, working with you is a pleasure.
 You are a smart young guy and I have no doubt you will be successful in life.
 There is no coding challenge you cannot figure out, and I admire that about you.
 Remember, one point of improvement I recommend to you is to be more organized in the future.
 Other than that,you are a great coder and teammate, and I hope to keep in touch with you into the future.